MacMannes/macmannes.github.io/content/posts/cleaner-arduino-code/index.md

 refactor the code by introducing an object-oriented approach to encapsulate the code into smaller, more manageable pieces.
 For now, however, I am satisfied with the results.

-In case you're curious about the playMonkeyIslandTheme function on the alarm keypad—it's simply an Easter Egg that plays the theme from Monkey Island through a simple buzzer.
+In case you're curious about the `playMonkeyIslandTheme` function on the alarm keypad — it's simply an Easter Egg that plays the theme from Monkey Island through a simple buzzer.
 Being my favorite adventure game, adding its iconic music provides a fun and nostalgic touch to the project.

 {{< youtubeLite id="6ORsT4Gs9hA" label="Monkey Island PC Speaker Theme on an Arduino" >}}